julianlatasa/Qliksense.Extension.amWaterfall/README.md

 case2 = statement2, return mes2.
 The structure is more
 case1,case2,..statement1,statement2..mes1,mes2...

+## Documentation
+When using the amCombo chart the naming and structure follows that of the amCharts API.
+* The additional properties on the measures are a subset of the API properties [amGraph](https://docs.amcharts.com/3/javascriptcharts/AmGraph).
+* The properties in the amCharts section are a subset of the API properties of the [amSerialChart](https://docs.amcharts.com/3/javascriptcharts/AmSerialChart) and its descendant objects (valueAxes, legend, titles & categoryAxis).

 ## Known issues
 * The axis rotation API settings doesn't seem to work if you rotate the whole graph via the rotate graph setting.